SKPVenkataSDeepthi/Data-AI-ML-Playground/Open AI Caribbean Challenge: Mapping Disaster Risk from Aerial Imagery/README.md

 ## 🚀 The Minds Behind This Project

 ### 🌟 Venkata Sri Deepthi SriKotaPeetambaram
 Hi!
-I'm Deepthi, a Master's student in Data Science at the **University of Texas at Arlington**, with a strong background in **Data Science** and specialization in **Artificial Intelligence, Machine Learning, and Database Systems**.
+I'm Deepthi, a Data Science graduate at the **University of Texas at Arlington**, with a strong background in **Data** and specialization in **Artificial Intelligence, Machine Learning, and Database Systems**.

 I'm currently working as a **Data Analyst at CrowdDoing**, where I apply data-driven approaches to solve real-world problems and build impactful solutions.
 I'm passionate about leveraging AI for social good, especially in areas like disaster resilience and scalable analytics.

 ---

 ### 🌟 Niteesh P
-Niteesh is a Master's student in Computer Science at the **University of Central Missouri**.
+Niteesh is a Computer Science graduate at the **University of Central Missouri**.

 He brings a solid foundation in software development and problem-solving, with a keen interest in applying technology to real-world challenges and building scalable intelligent systems.